-Now and then I pen a piece of flash fiction (usually under 1,000 words) for the fun of it or to share with my authors group.
-The inspiration for the exercise—or "writing prompt"—is sometimes a photo, sometimes an odd idea, or sometimes just a random word or two that tickles my fancy.
-Hope you enjoy reading these!
+Now and then I'll pen a piece of flash fiction (usually under 1,000 words) for the fun of it or to share with my writers' group.
+The inspiration for each exercise—or "writing prompt"—is sometimes a photo, sometimes an odd idea, or sometimes just a random word or two that tickles the fancy.
+Hope you enjoy reading these.

 The Barn Find

 Copyright © April 2019 by Elizabeth Fisher

 The rusty hook and eye latch keeping the barn doors closed didn’t exactly strike Etta as bank-vault security.
 Neither did the barn doors themselves which appeared so weathered and splintery a wild goat could kick them in.
 Still, this had to be the place.

 Follow the dirt road south ‘til ya come across a big-ass barn.
 The plunder’s inside.